Asking a Multiple Part 3 of 3: Questions We Will Not Engage With

 Meet Erin, writing on "Sharing a Body I Don't Identify With"

-my life as a multiple Dec 21, 2025
+our life as a multiple Dec 21, 2025

 It’s not easy being in the body of a 51-year-old man.
 It’s hard to think this is my body even though I know I have just as much a right to it as the rest of us.